shivamujawame/AIW-Infra-Migration/Labfiles/GettingStarted.md

    ![](Images/upd-cloudlab-vm-guide.png "Lab Environment")

 1. To get the lab environment details, you can select the **Environment Details** tab.
 Additionally, the credentials will also be emailed to your email address provided during registration.
 You can also open the Lab Guide on separate and full window by selecting the **Split Window** from the lower right corner.
-Also, you can start, stop, and restart virtual machines from the **Virtual Machines** tab.
+Also, you can start, stop, and restart virtual machines from the **Resources** tab.

    ![](Images/upd-splitwindow1.png "Lab Environment")